The Perse School

-The Perse School is a public school (English fee-charging day and, in the case of the Perse, a former boarding school) in Cambridge, England.
+The Perse School is a private school (English fee-charging day and, in the case of the Perse, a former boarding school) in Cambridge, England.
 Founded in 1615 by Stephen Perse, its motto is Qui facit per alium facit per se, taken to mean 'He who does things for others does them for himself'.
-The School began accepting girls at 11 and 13+ in September 2010 and was fully co-educational by September 2012.
-'Perse' is a member of the Headmasters' and Headmistresses' Conference, an association of the leading UK independent schools.
+The Perse School took girls for Sixth form only from 1994, began accepting girls at 11 and 13+ in September 2010 and was fully co-educational by September 2012.
+'Perse' is a member of the Headmasters' and Headmistresses' Conference, an association of UK independent schools.

 The organisation now comprises three schools, which together provide for children aged 3 through to 18.
 The Pelican is the Perse's nursery and pre-preparatory school, and accommodates pupils from 3–7.
 It is situated on Glebe Road, close to the main school site.
 Preparatory education for students aged 7 to 11 years old is provided by the Perse Prep, which is located close to the Upper School, just north of the junction of Long Road and Trumpington Road.
-In Year 7 pupils usually progress to the Upper School, where they sit GCSE or IGCSE examinations and A-Levels.
+In Year 7 pupils usually progress to the Upper School, where they sit GCSE examinations and A-Levels.

 History

 The school was founded in 1615 at its original site in Free School Lane, Cambridge.
 Its former buildings now house the Whipple Museum of the History of Science.

-Over 300 years later in 1960, the school moved to the site it now occupies as its 'Upper' school on Hills Road.
+In 1890 it moved to a site on the corner of Gonville Place and Hills Road, in 1960 moving to the site it now occupies as its 'Upper' school on Hills Road.
 There have been multiple phases of expansion, particularly in the 21st century.
 Among notable developments is the Peter Hall Performing Arts Centre, a 400-seat theatre, exhibition and rehearsal space designed by architects Haworth Tompkins, which opened in 2018.

 An old prospectus lists the fees as £3 per term in 1890.

 From 1945 to 1976 it was a direct grant grammar school, offering free places to 40% of pupils.
 Following the abolition of the Assisted Places Scheme, The Perse no longer received any state funding and became independent.

 The school was ranked 13th in the Sunday Times Parent Power league table in 2019 and 6th in the Daily Telegraph national table of A Level, Pre-U and IB results with 83% A* and A grades from 175 candidates.
 In 2021, The Sunday Times also named The Perse School as the top independent secondary school in East Anglia, as the school had the best performance in the GCE A Level Examinations in the region.

+In 2015, two boys from the school were convicted of stealing items found at Auschwitz while on a school trip.